johncclayton/azureddns/README.md

+# Purpose

+Provides an Azure Function App that can be used as a DynDNS provider for Synology NAS devices specifically to allow Synology's DDNS functionality to populate your own Azure DNS Zone.

+The repository has three major parts - the Azure Function App, the Pulumi deployment, and the Synology NAS
+1. app/ directory - contains the Azure Function App code
+2. deployment/ directory - contains the Pulumi deployment code
+3. testazureddns/ directory - contains the system test harness

 # Security

-To make a call into the HTTP API, you will need an access code.
-This is because anonymous calls are switched off for this app.
+To make a call into the HTTP API of the Azure Function App, you will need an access code.
+This is because anonymous calls are switched off.

 To get the key, go to the Azure Function, and in the App Keys section either create one or pick the Default key.